-Threat Review and Prioritization (TRP): As the U.S. Government's lead domestic intelligence agency, the FBI is required to identify, prioritize, and mitigate a variety of threats that have an impact on national interests and public safety.
-Consequently, the Directorate of Intelligence spearheaded the Threat Review and Prioritization Process (TRP), which has been established as the FBI's process for assessing, triaging, and prioritizing threats.
-On an annual basis, operational divisions will prioritize national threat issues, determine FBI National Threat Priorities (NTPs), and develop national-level mitigation strategies.
+Threat Review and Prioritization (TRP): As the U.S. Government's lead domestic intelligence • agency, the FBI is required to identify, prioritize, and mitigate a variety of threats that have an impact on national interests and public safety.
+Consequently, the DI spearheaded the Threat Review and Prioritization Process (TRP), which has been established as the FBI's process for assessing, triaging, and prioritizing threats.
+On an annual basis, FBI operational divisions will prioritize national threat issues, determine FBI National Threat Priorities (NTPs), and develop national-level mitigation strategies.
 The field offices then use this information to run the Field TRP process to prioritize the NTPs and other national and local threat issues.
 They also develop field mitigation strategies that align with national strategies.
 TRP provides a standardized process whereby threat issues are uniform across the organization, inputs and outputs can be articulated and measured, and intelligence and operational components are further integrated.
 Using standardized criteria, TRP provides a method for cohesively prioritizing all threat issues at the Headquarters and field level for the purpose of directing work to effectively mitigate those threat issues.
-The FBI also uses the TRP's process outputs as the basis for the Integrated Program Management initiative, which standardizes how FBI HQ program manages the FBI's 56 Field Offices.
+The FBI also uses the TRP's process outputs as the basis for the Integrated Program Management initiative, which standardizes how FBI HQ program manages work of the FBI's 56 Field Offices.

-D. FBI's 2018 Budget Strategy
+D. FBI's 2019 Budget Strategy

-The foundation of the FBI's budget strategy is supported by the FBI's mission, vision, and strategic objectives.
-At the heart of the FBI's strategy is the vision statement: Ahead of the threat through leadership, agility, and integration.
-The FBI aims to be ahead of the threat in two different ways.
-First, the FBI's goal is to continuously evolve to anticipate and mitigate existing threats.
-Second, the FBI needs to be able to recognize and address threats that it has not yet seen.
+The FBI's vision, mission, and strategic objectives support its overall strategy.
+The FBI's vision statement-Ahead of the threat through leadership, agility, and integration-demonstrates the FBI's pledge to be ahead of criminals and potential threats.
+The FBI achieves this in two different ways.
+First, the FBI has to continuously evolve to anticipate and mitigate existing threats.
+Second, the FBI needs to be able to recognize and address threats it has not yet seen.

-The mission of the FBI is to protect the American People and uphold the Constitution of the United States.
+The mission of the FBI is to protect the American people and uphold the Constitution.
 The FBI has identified eight priorities to focus efforts and accomplish the mission.
 In addition, the FBI uses a threat prioritization process to maximize its effect in these areas and ensure that all threat issues are considered.

 The FBI must also structure the organization to be as effective as possible by identifying and closing strategic gaps.
-To close strategic gaps, the FBI has 11 enterprise objectives, organized thematically into four pillars: capability, technology, talent, and stewardship.
+To close strategic gaps, the FBI has 11 enterprise objectives, organized thematically into four pillars: Capability, technology, talent, and stewardship.
 Each represents a broad area of focus for the entire FBI and an overarching strategy to accomplish FBI's mission.
 The 11 strategic objective focus areas are as follows: